Sonja

 You are currently browsing posts written by Sonja.

 Before my parents arrived, I told my friends I was nervous.
 About the visit, about our dynamic – all the history that comes with being someone’s daughter.
-One friend said: “Maybe you can learn something from them.” ...
+One friend said: “Maybe you can learn something ...

 So familiar.
 So calming, so soothing, so intuitive.
 Like a hug.
 And yet, in these streets, I keep spotting an old version of myself.
 Walking to the bakery.
 Cycling along the Isar.
 I loved that life.
-But that’s not ...
+But that’s ...

 All of Us, Dots

 The artist Yayoi Kusama covers everything in dots.
 Pumpkins, canvases, walls, her own body, other people’s bodies, entire rooms.
-She has been doing it since childhood, when she started seeing the world dissolve into ...
+She has been doing it since childhood, when she started seeing the world ...

 Passages